 Vinay and Santi share a parallelized implementation of the L-BFGS algorithm on a distributed system that includes a cluster of commodity computing machines.
 RocketML uses the open source HPCC (high-performance computing cluster) Systems platform as the underlying distributed system to implement the L-BFGS algorithm.
 They offer an overview of the HPCC Systems framework and explain how it allows for the parallel and distributed computations important for big data analytics; they then detail their own implementation of the L-BFGS algorithm on this platform.
 Experimental results show that this large-scale implementation of the L-BFGS algorithm can easily scale from training models with millions of parameters to models with billions of parameters by simply increasing the number of commodity computational nodes.

-Vinay Rao is the founder and CEO of RocketML, a machine learning platform on a mission to lead and enable transformation of the world toward artificial intelligence.
+Vinay Rao is the cofounder and CEO of RocketML, a machine learning platform on a mission to lead and enable transformation of the world toward artificial intelligence.
+RocketML implements bleeding-edge learning algorithms to perform at scale, delivering “near-real-time” training performance on any data size.

 Santi Adavani is a cofounder at RocketML, where he and his team are building a superfast engine for building machine learning models.
 Previously, Santi was a product manager and software development lead in the Technology and Manufacturing Group at Intel.
 He holds a PhD in computational sciences from the University of Pennsylvania.
 His areas of expertise include high-performance computing, nonlinear optimization, partial differential equations, machine learning, and big data.